LiorKogan/V1/README.md

 ![V1](Pictures/Q112-1.png)

-The sub-properties can be compared one-by-one:
+The subproperties can be compared one-by-one:

 ![V1](Pictures/Q112-2.png)